VineelaPeri/Malicious-URL-Detection-DL/README.md

-# Featureless Deep Learning for Detection of Malicious URLs
+# Deep Learning for Detection of Malicious URLs

-Melissa K (Dec 2017)
+Lakshmi Peri

 ### Code

-Go right away to the notebook that contains the code: [Featureless Deep Learning Malicious URL Detection notebook](FeaturelessDeepLearningMaliciousURLClassification.ipynb)
+Go right away to the notebook that contains the code: [Deep Learning Malicious URL Detection notebook](DeepLearningMaliciousURLClassification.ipynb)

 ### Table of content